What to Know About House Down Payment Gift Money

 Who Can Gift Down Payment Money Based on Mortgage Type?

 There are some rules about who is allowed to give you down payment gift money.
 This changes slightly depending on the type of loan you are applying for.
-Here is a summary of all the major mortgage programs and their requirements on who can provide gift monies.
+Here is a summary of all the major mortgage programs and their requirements to provide gift monies.

 There are many excellent first-time home buyer mortgage programs worth exploring.
 If you are certain a down payment gift will be part of your requirement, make sure you check with the lender before submitting your loan application.